 The School of Geography, Earth and Environmental Sciences has a renowned history for international excellence in research and teaching.
 Geology at Birmingham dates back to 1881 and Geography began here in 1924.
 We are proud of our long history and build on our successes through our research and teaching to address the challenges of the 21st Century such as climate change, oil exploration, renewable energy and resilience.

-Our research spans five major themes:
+Our research spans four major themes:

 We welcome students and staff to a supportive interdisciplinary community of some 60 academic staff, 28 technical and support staff and 24 research staff.